MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Polishing-Gameplay/content.md

 ##Adding a title

 Now let's build a title for our game.

+> [action]
 Open *MainScene.csd* in your Cocos Studio project.

 > [action]
 >